seanj06/Burgers-R-Us-P5/README.md

 ![Navbar-desktop](docs/features/navbar-desktop.png)

-  - On desktop the navbar features the hero logo on the left, a product search bar in the centre, 2 dropdown icons on the right(menu and my account) and a cart icon with a live update total.
+  - On desktop, the navbar features the hero logo on the left, a product search bar in the centre, 2 dropdown icons on the right(menu and my account) and a cart icon with a live update total.
   When a user is logged in a logged in as: message is shown on the bottom right of the navbar
   ![logged-in-message](docs/features/logged-in-message.png)

-    - The menu icon when clicked dropsdown to reveal 3 links with icons.
+    - The menu icon when clicked drops down to reveal 3 links with icons.
 Reviews, contact us and home.
 The colours invert when hovered over.

     ![Menu-expand](docs/features/menu-expand.png)

-    - The my account icon when clicked dropsdown to reveal different links depending on user status.
+    - The my account icon when clicked drops down to reveal different links depending on user status.

       <details><summary>Superuser Logged In</summary>